 - Poor drainage: Lawns that don’t drain well can develop standing water areas, leading to root rot and other problems.
 Improve soil drainage by aerating your lawn and removing any thatch buildup.

 - Compacted soil: Soil that has become compacted can make it difficult for grass roots to penetrate, leading to weak and thin grass growth.
-You can solve compacted soil in your lawn by taking some steps, like limiting foot traffic on the lawn by creating designated paths or walkways, using a core aerator to remove small plugs of soil, topdressing compost or sand, and watering your lawn correctly.
+You can solve compacted soil in your lawn by taking some steps, like limiting foot traffic on the lawn by creating designated paths or walkways, using a core aerator to remove small plugs of soil, topdressing with compost or sand, and watering your lawn correctly.

-Step -5: Select a quality grass seed product
+Step 5: Select a quality grass seed product

 When it comes time to overseed or reseed your lawn, you want to select a quality grass seed product.
 The best time to do this is in the early fall, before the first frost.